-Anchoring bias is the theory that people rely too much on pre-existing informational and the first data points they receive when making decisions.
-For example, if you first see a T-shirt that costs $1,200 and a second one that costs $100, you may believe the second shirt is cheap (relative to the anchor) when you otherwise would not think that.
-In this case, the anchor (first T-shirt price) influenced your opinion.
-Anchors are an important concept in behavioral finance.
+Anchoring bias occurs when people rely too much on pre-existing information or the first information they find when making decisions.
+For example, if you first see a T-shirt that costs $1,200 – then see a second one that costs $100 – you’re prone to see the second shirt as cheap.
+Whereas, if you’d merely seen the second shirt, priced at $100, you’d probably not view it as cheap.
+The anchor – the first price that you saw – unduly influenced your opinion.
+Anchoring bias is an important concept in behavioral finance.

 Anchoring Bias Example in Finance

-If I were to ask you where you think Apple’s stock, will be in three months, how would you approach it?
-Many people would first say, okay where’s the stock today?
+If I were to ask you where you think Apple’s stock will be in three months, how would you approach it?
+Many people would first say, “Okay, where’s the stock today?”
 Then, based on where the stock is today, they will make an assumption about where it’s going to be in three months.
-That’s a form of anchoring.
+That’s a form of anchoring bias.
 We’re starting with a price today, and we’re building our sense of value based on that anchor.